wtg/senate-survey/README.md

 ## Deployment

-Counseling Center Survey can be pushed to Dokku or Heroku.
+This survey can be pushed to Dokku or Heroku.
 It has been tested with SQLite and Postgres databases.